rafcc/2021-explainable-ai/README.md

 The source code for barcode-like timeline is available at [https://github.com/rafcc/2020-prenatal-sono](https://github.com/rafcc/2020-prenatal-sono)

 ## Souce data
-Source data for all tables and figures are souce_data.xlsx
+Source data for all tables and figures are souce_data.zip

 ## Source code
 Procedure: